Pirates vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- The Pirates have won in 12, or 46.2%, of the 26 contests they have been named as odds-on underdogs this year.
+- The Pirates have come away with 12 wins in the 27 contests they have been listed as the underdogs in this season.

-- This season, Pittsburgh has won seven of its 15 games, or 46.7%, when it's the underdog by at least +120 on the moneyline.
+- Pittsburgh is 2-3 this season when entering a game as the underdog by +145 or more on the moneyline.

-- Oddsmakers have implied with the moneyline set for this matchup that the Pirates have a 45.5% chance of pulling out a win.
+- The Pirates have an implied victory probability of 40.8% according to the moneyline set for this matchup.

-- Pittsburgh and its opponents have gone over the total this season in 19 of its 38 opportunities.
+- Pittsburgh's games have gone over the total in 19 of its 39 chances.

 - The Pirates have played just one game with a spread this season and covered in that contest.